rogedev/resume-template/README.md

 This resume template generates an optimized pdf that is machine readable/ATS parsable.

-To compile the pdf file you will need to have liveText installed on your machine.
+To compile the pdf file you will need to have texlive installed on your machine.

 https://www.tug.org/texlive/